FabioChiodini/blog.kiodo.it/exampleSite/content/post/SeeingIsBelieving.md

 If You google for "Kubernetes Monitoring" you'll find an insane number of options but most of them will not be very deep on what is happening at the infrastructure layer.

-As a recovering VMware admin i want to know which of my VM that is taking Kubernetes workloads is not performing well so I went straight to
+**As a recovering VMware admin I want to know which of my VM that is taking Kubernetes workloads is not performing well** so I went straight to vROPs ;)

 Installing **vRealize Operations 7.0** is **as easy as deploying an OVA** and then just configure username and password.
 I am going to use the Small setup VM (2 vCPU, 16 GB of ram) and I have configured it to get data from the vCenter hosting my Pivotal Container Service (PKS) lab:

 ![](/uploads/vc-flyconfig.png)

+\[This took just a few clicks and a few minutes, mostly waiting for the OVA deploy\]

 Now on to configure it for the Kubernetes part!!